youwuyou/pde-on-gpu-wu/PorousConvection/README.md

 #   Troubleshooting

+## Testing

+For the provided `runtests.jl` template, the runtests function shall return a `0` when all test passed.
+The provided template is implicitly `return Nothing` and this caused the test to fail!

+## Diffusion

 - for the computation of the diffusion equation using 1 GPU, it seems like the performance is not improved by defining a kernel function for the error tracking of `r_Pf`